Parimatch1/SV-Guides-Revamped/In-Game Rules.md

 * Chief of Staff+ and the Intelligence Agency can modify punishments if they have a valid reason.
 * Chief of Staff+ and the Intelligence Agency can make punishments unappealable if they have a valid reason.
 * Chief of Staff+ and the Intelligence Agency can classify the reason and/or proof for a punishment if they have a valid reason.
-* All ranks are required to log punishments.
+* All ranks and departments are required to log punishments.
 However, Chief of Staff+ are exempt from the proof requirement.
 Note that not adding proof may make appealing the violation easier.
 * Mutes, Staff Warnings, Tool Bans, Game Bans [Excluding 5 Minute Ones], Rank Locks, Modcall Bans, Suspensions, Demotions, and Terminations can be appealed.
 * In the event that you do not have the authority to impose a punishment on a user, contact a user who does or create a report.
 * Modified punishments do count towards that type of infraction [Chat Mute, Tool Ban, Game Ban, Etc.].